imazen/resizer-web/content/licenses/pro.md

 title: Resizer Professional License
+warning: This license will be retired on Feb.
+1st, 2013

 # Resizer Personal (Professional) license

-<div class="deprecated-message">This license will be retired on Feb 1st, 2013.</div>

 The [paid plugin bundles](/plugins/bundles) can be purchased under this license.